Bytes and Bits

 This Books book offers javascript and simulation content that will transform your understanding of javascript.
 JavaScript is NOT a Toy has been praised by critics and readers alike for its javascript, simulation.

-The highly acclaimed author brings a fresh perspective to this Books work, making it a must-have for anyone interested in javascript or simulation.
+The award-winning author brings years of experience to this Books work, making it essential reading for anyone interested in javascript or simulation.

 Buy Now on Amazon